 On Sunday, there will be workshop sessions on the finer points of editing – looking at language, imagery and grammar, again with exercises you can use on your work-in-progress.
 There will also be some ‘retreat’ time on Sunday, probably in the afternoon, so that you can work on your own novels, hopefully putting into practice some of the improvements we’ve been discussing.
 We’ll finish at about 4.30/5 depending how exhausted everyone is.

 Cost: £135 – this includes a glass or two of wine and nibbles during the readings session on Saturday evening.
 This price does not include accommodation (further info below for those who wish to stay overnight).
-Alternatively, it is a short car or train ride back to Manchester or Sheffield.
+Alternatively, it is a short car or train ride back to Sheffield.

 Venue: Edale Village Hall, Edale, Hope Valley S33 7ZA.
 If you’re travelling by train the venue is just a minute or two’s walk from the station.
 There is free parking at the venue for those who wish to drive.